wokdav/gopki/README.md

         raw: "!binary:AQIDBA=="
 ```

+## Stability
+Once this project reaches v1.0.0 breaking changes shall occur very rarely, if ever and result in a major version increase.
+However, prior to v1.0.0 breaking changes will occur more frequently as the featureset and design is still fluent.
+In any case, breaking changes will be denoted in the changelog.

 ## Disclaimer
 This software must not be used for certificates in production environments.
 It makes no effort to generate/store/wipe secrets in a secure way.